Generic Name: somatropin (rdna origin - refrigerated) (SOE-ma-TROE-pin)

-Treating certain children or adults whose bodies do not produce enough growth hormone.
-It is also used to treat certain children who are not growing normally due to Turner syndrome or Prader-Willi syndrome, or who were born small for gestational age (SGA).
+Treating certain children or adults when the body does not produce enough growth hormone.
 It may also be used for other conditions as determined by your doctor.

 Genotropin is a growth hormone.
 It works by stimulating growth in patients who do not make enough natural growth hormone.

 - you are allergic to any ingredient in Genotropin